 The Checkered Eye symbol was created by Libby Thaw, a visually impaired wife and mother.
 Libby was instructed to use a white cane to increase her visibility in traffic.
 She found if she was still carrying the cane while shopping or in other consumer activities, it was sometimes easier to get the help she needed.
 However, since Libby is able to see quite a bit, the cane was just as often misunderstood and ineffective in these face to face situations.
 Others with low vision say that the ID cane makes them feel conspicuous and vulnerable.
-There are also people with low vision who have other disabilities, which make using an ID cane difficult or impossible; for example, those who use wheelchairs.
+There are also people with low vision who have other disabilities, which make using an ID cane difficult or impossible; for example, those who use wheelchairs or walkers.

 In response to these and other concerns, the Checkered Eye emblem was created.

 The checkered eye itself is a simple line drawing of an eye, the center of which, the iris, is black and white checkers.
 The wearable symbol bears the Checkered Eye and the text "LOW VISION".
 It has been translated to French and Thai as well.
 The background is white, the outline, emblem and text are black.

 The symbol is round and is available in several sizes as a pin, patch and pendant.

 People with low vision may wear the checkered eye.
 Low vision is significantly less than average sight which is NOT CORRECTABLE back to average, with regular glasses or contact lenses.
 People with many levels of blindnesss may choose to use the Checkered Eye.